Exploring the portal

 These Projects can then be shared between other Developers through the use of Teams which are also configured on the main dashboard screen.
 It should be noted, however, that all Projects by default are considered Free-tier or Basic functionality, but they each can be upgraded to enable Premium features and more API bandwidth.

+Additionally each project framework comes equipped an walk through that can help users create a new application.
 We invite you to explore your Project Settings to get an understanding with how your project can be customized specifically for your application.

 After you are done exploring, we are now ready to click into the Resources section.